godotengine/godot-website/collections/_article/gles2-and-gdnative-progress-report-4.md

 ### material passes and renderlist

-Up until that point (well, the refactorings and this kind of blend together, but I hope it's clear what I mean) the drawing was very straighforward.
+Up until that point (well, the refactorings and this kind of blend together, but I hope it's clear what I mean) the drawing was very straightforward.

  - Get the next available thing to draw
  - if you can draw it, set the GL state up properly
  - render.

-The code was [relatively small](https://github.com/karroffel/godot/blob/68d06a1ecc5653f9ceabca10c4a4eb2c2d78134f/drivers/gles2/rasterizer_scene_gles2.cpp#L241) and rather simple to understand and get an overview over, because it was so straighforward.
+The code was [relatively small](https://github.com/karroffel/godot/blob/68d06a1ecc5653f9ceabca10c4a4eb2c2d78134f/drivers/gles2/rasterizer_scene_gles2.cpp#L241) and rather simple to understand and get an overview over, because it was so straightforward.
 But as with many things, this simplicity becomes problematic at some point.
 In this case no optimization was done *at all*.
 Material passes weren't possible and dealing with shader state became a pain, so it was time to move to a more flexible implementation: the **renderlist**!

 The RenderList is an [array of elements](https://github.com/karroffel/godot/blob/29fc8fc9ec9e4cac1a6505914679dee91f83619d/drivers/gles2/rasterizer_scene_gles2.h#L298-L299) and a list of pointers to those elements which need to be drawn.